 Tallinn has some surprisingly amazing cocktail bars including one of the best-hidden bars I have ever been to, and I once drank my way through all of Melbourne’s hidden bars.
 We were not expecting to enjoy cocktails in Tallinn, but we were pleasantly surprised.

 Sustainable Tip: Remember to ALWAYS order your drink without a straw and make sure you carry your own if you need it.
 Even more so, if you’re at an outdoor event using plastic, bring your own cup!

-Hands down the best bar in all of Tallinn, Whipster Sister is a hidden bar.
+Hands down the best bar in all of Tallinn is Whipster Sister. a hidden bar.
 I won’t give away the location but look closely at the doors surround the area on Google Maps where it is listed.
 You will need a phone number to call them to gain entrance.
-The best thing about Whisper Sister is that it isn’t pretentious, so many hidden bars in London or Melbourne.
+The best thing about Whisper Sister is that it isn’t pretentious, like so many hidden bars in London or Melbourne.
 The staff welcomed us into their bar, gave us a tour of all the nooks and crannies, and mixed some made to order drinks based on our favorite liquor.
 They are talented and friendly, and it is a lovely bar.
 Good luck finding it!

 Sigmund Freud Bar

 Sigmund Freud is a fun bar with a creative mixology team behind their creations.
 Expect significant and exciting garnishes and presentations including everything from a cocktail in a flower pot to large floral arrangements.
 The cocktails are as fun to look at as they are to drink.
 They get bonus points for using paper straws, yay!